Money BasicsManaging Money

 Always ask yourself these questions before signing up for a loan.
 Once you've identified your discretionary expenses, you can make better judgments about their value and cut out unnecessary spending, so you stick to the 30% and stay out of debt.

-5. How to avoid credit card debt
+5. How use your credit card wisely

 When you use your credit card, you actually incur debt.
 This is not necessarily a bad thing.
 If you know how to use your credit card wisely, it is a powerful tool.
 Your credit card can make life better and more convenient.
 So, make sure that every purchase will contribute positively to your life.
-Have the funds available to pay for your credit card bill on time and in full to avoid late fees and penalties.
-If you do not have the money on hand, look for 0% installment offers that allow you to make monthly payments at no added interest.

 If you do incur late fees, pay them off at once as these fees compound over time.